-For further detail pertaining to this question, please refer to Prof. Ulrike Kämmerer's separately submitted PCR expertise.
+Further detail pertaining to this question can be found in Prof. Ulrike Kämmerer's PCR expertise [12].

 1.5 Flattening which curve?
 When the first restrictions such as masks, "social distancing," and lock-downs were imposed on the public, they were justified with the purported need to "flatten the curve," that is, to slow down the spread of the virus so as to distribute clinically severe cases in time and thereby avoid the overload of hospitals with grave COVID cases.
-Media outlets such as the Canadian CBC propped up this narrative with invented stories about overflowing hospitals; see for example the fraudulent CBC story about triage of patients in the parking lot of the hospital in Steinbach, Manitoba-a reporter from another media outlet who investigate on-site found both the parking lot and the hallways of the hospital deserted [12].
+Media outlets such as the Canadian CBC propped up this narrative with invented stories about overflowing hospitals; see for example the fraudulent CBC story about triage of patients in the parking lot of the hospital in Steinbach, Manitoba-a reporter from another media outlet who investigated on-site found both the parking lot and the hallways of the hospital deserted [13].

-In the real world, emergency room visits and hospital admissions declined after the declaration of the "pandemic;" this was consistently reported from various countries [13-17].
+In the real world, emergency room visits and hospital admissions declined after the declaration of the "pandemic;" this was consistently reported from various countries [14-18].
 The reason for the decline was likely a general reluctance in the population to seek medical assistance, for fear of being infected with the supposedly deadly virus at the hospital.
 The decline was not offset by any proportional numbers of actual severe COVID cases.
 Thus, the need for "flattening the curve," and with it that for imposing the very harsh and oppressive "emergency" measures, never existed.